ParadiseToken/solhydra/README.md

 #### soljitsu flatten

-The smart contracts are run through [`soljitsu flatten`](https://github.com/BlockChainCompany/soljitsu#feature-flatten), since some analysis tools don't work with node_modules dependencies.
-So to keep reports consistent **all** tools are executed on the `flatten` version of the smart contracts.
+The smart contracts are run through [`soljitsu flatten`](https://github.com/BlockChainCompany/soljitsu#feature-flatten), since some analysis tools don't work with `node_modules`/`installed_contracts` dependencies.
+So to keep reports consistent the tools are executed on the `flatten` version of the smart contracts.

 #### html report